-Do I have the right to get and amend records related to substance abuse or mental health treatment?
+Do I have the right to get and amend records related to mental health or substance abuse treatment?

 Maybe.
 The rules for when you can get and amend your records about mental health and substance abuse treatment can be different.
-For example, psychotherapy notes are treated differently than other records under HIPAA.
-Because the rules for mental health and substance abuse records can be different they are not discussed in this guide.
+For example, psychotherapy notes are treated differently than other records under the HIPAA Privacy Rule.
+Because the rules for mental health and substance abuse records can be different, they are not discussed in this guide.
 You can find some resources that explain your rights in these types of records in Section 6.